 Before you start reading, why not get a free quotation for the work you’re considering having done in Turkey?
 Knowing the price of your treatment can help you make up your mind about the best place to go.
 It just takes a minute to fill in your details and you’ll soon receive a personalised quotation for your work.

 Table of contents

 - 1 Why get dental implants in Turkey?

 - 4 Locations for dental care in Turkey

 Why get dental implants in Turkey?

 The main reason to travel for dental treatment in Turkey is the price.
-Patients can save 50-70% on UK and US dental prices.
+Patients can save 50-70% on UK dental prices.
 Of course, the more extensive and costly the treatment, the more you stand to save – and that’s why Turkey teeth implants are particularly popular.